AusClimateService/data-code-group/data_roadmap.md

 ## Working space (xv83)

-CSIRO Researchers and small teams can essentially do what they like in their own `users` or `projects` directory on `xv83`.
+CSIRO researchers and small teams can essentially do what they like in their own `users` or `projects` directory on `xv83`.
 Access to `xv83` would be restricted to ACS researchers and most of the compute allocation for ACS would be associated with `xv83`.

 ## Working space (mn51)

-Bureau Researchers and small teams can essentially do what they like in their own `users` or `projects` directory on `mn51`.
+Bureau researchers and small teams can essentially do what they like in their own `users` or `projects` directory on `mn51`.
 Access to `mn51` would be restricted to ACS researchers and most of the compute allocation for ACS would be associated with `mn51`.